-- 1 Wipe the outer surfaces with a clean damp cloth, dry thoroughly, and put the lid on top of the bowl, to keep dust, etc. out of the oil. - 2 Don't try to move the fryer without emptying it it's much too heavy to move safely.
+- 1 Wipe the outer surfaces with a clean damp cloth, dry thoroughly, and put the lid on top of the bowl, to keep dust, etc. out of the oil. - 2 If you intend to move the fryer without emptying it, take great care, as it'll be heavy.